 While Xyrem remains our largest product, our success also depends on our ability to effectively commercialize our other products.
-Our inability to do so could have a material adverse effect on our business, financial condition, results of operations and growth prospects.\
+Our inability to do so could have a material adverse effect on our business, financial condition, results of operations and growth prospects.

 In addition to Xyrem, we are commercializing a portfolio of products, including our other key products Erwinaze® (asparaginase Erwinia chrysanthemi) (called Erwinase® in markets outside the United States), Defitelio® (defibrotide) and Prialt® (ziconotide) intrathecal infusion.
-We commenced the launch of Defitelio in Europe beginning in Germany and Austria in March 2014, in Italy (with reimbursement under Law 648/96) in April 2014 and in the United Kingdom in early May 2014.
 See the discussion regarding the launch of Defitelio in the risk factor in this Item 1A entitled "We may not be able to successfully commercialize Defitelio in Europe, or obtain marketing approval in other countries, including the United States, which could have a material adverse effect on our business, financial condition, results of operations and growth prospects."